 The beneficiary may submit Form I-693 (the medical exam report) simultaneously with Form I-485 or at a later date.
 If the applicant has already received a medical exam as part of the K-1 visa process, they may be able to skip the examination, but they will likely still need to provide evidence of vaccination (including for COVID-19).

 Immigrating to the United States can be expensive, but preparing your AOS application doesn’t have to be.
-For the flat rate of $995, Boundless helps you complete your entire green card application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
+Starting at $995, Boundless helps you complete your entire green card application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
 Find out more, or check whether you qualify for free.

 If U.S. Citizenship and Immigration Services (USCIS) approves the application, they will grant lawful permanent resident status to the beneficiary.
 If, when the application is approved, the sponsor and beneficiary have been married for less than 2 years, the green card will be considered conditional.
 In this case, the non-U.S. citizen will need to apply to remove the conditions 2 years after the green card issue date.